-The holidays are right around the corner, and while many of the things draining my cup right now aren’t holiday-related, I know that this time of year has its own collection of things that drain me.
+The holidays are right around the corner, and while many of the things draining my cup right now aren’t holiday-related, I know that this time of year has a collection of things that drain me.

 This is why to avoid burnout during the holidays, more than any other time of the year, I need to prioritize filling my cup so my reservoir is full and ready for what lies ahead.

-When I first started thinking of the things that fill my cup, I immediately jumped to a traditional “self-care” list (think baths, painting, etc).
+When I began thinking of the things that fill my cup, I immediately jumped to a traditional “self-care” list (think baths, painting, etc).

 What I realized, though, is while these traditional ‘self-care’ practices may at times help top things up, the things that really keep my cup full over time are a bit different.